shayestehfard/AlignGraph/README.md

 ```py
 python run_exp_double.py -c config/dataset_info
 ```

+##Acknowledgement
+The authors gratefully acknowledge support by the National Science Foundation (grants  IIS-1741197, CCF-1750539) and Google via GCP credit support.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.